Johnathan Joseph: 2018 season

 On March 15, 2018, the Texans signed Joseph to a two-year, $10 million contract with $3.90 million guaranteed.

 During Week 6 against the Buffalo Bills, Joseph intercepted Nathan Peterman late in the fourth quarter and returned it for a 28-yard touchdown to win the game 20–13.

 2019 season

 In the 2019 season, Joseph recorded 51 tackles, 13 pass deflections, and an interception in 14 games and 11 starts.

 On March 18, 2020, Joseph and the Texans mutually agreed to part ways, making him a free agent.

 Tennessee Titans

 On May 6, 2020, Joseph signed with the Tennessee Titans.

 During Week 3 against the Minnesota Vikings, Joseph recorded his first interception and forced fumble as a Titan in the narrow 31–30 road victory.
-During a Week 8 31-20 road loss to the Cincinnati Bengals, he gave up eight completions for 92 yards and a touchdown.
+During a Week 8 31–20 road loss to the Cincinnati Bengals, he gave up eight completions for 92 yards and a touchdown.
 Joseph was released on November 3.

 Arizona Cardinals

 On November 11, 2020, Joseph was signed by the Arizona Cardinals.
-He made his Cardinals debut during a Week 10 32–30 victory over the Buffalo Bills.
-Joseph was placed on injured reserve on December 12, 2020.
+He made his Cardinals debut during a narrow Week 10 32–30 victory over the Buffalo Bills.
+Joseph was placed on injured reserve on December 12.